-The potentially auto-destructive excessive immunoinflammatory response is thought to contribute to the initiation and progression of ARDS and to ultimately affect patient outcome.
-Preliminary work at Harborview Medical Center (HMC) has shown a high incidence of Vitamin C and potential Vitamin E deficiency in trauma patients admitted to the HMC intensive care unit.
-A one-month study of new patient admissions to HMC found that 64% of patients had plasma Vitamin C levels below the reference range and 23% of patients had plasma Vitamin C levels less than 0.20mg/dL, indicating Vitamin C deficiency as defined by the World Health Organization.
+The potentially auto-destructive excessive immuno-inflammatory response is thought to contribute to the initiation and progression of ARDS and to ultimately affect patient outcome.
+Work at Harborview Medical Center (HMC) has shown a high incidence of Vitamin C and potential Vitamin E deficiency in trauma patients admitted to the HMC intensive care unit.
+A study of patient admissions to HMC found that 64% of patients had plasma Vitamin C levels below the reference range and 23% of patients had plasma Vitamin C levels less than 0.20mg/dL, indicating Vitamin C deficiency as defined by the World Health Organization.
 Reports from other institutions document a low plasma Vitamin C concentration in 28-83% of select hospitalized patient populations and 12-21% in a random sample of all new hospital admissions.

-An HMC study demonstrated that supplementing 3 grams/day of Vitamin C and 3 grams/day of Vitamin E in patients with initially low levels resulted in plasma levels within the normal reference range within seven days.
+Our HMC study demonstrated that supplementing 3 grams/day of Vitamin C and 3000 IU/day of Vitamin E in patients with initially low levels resulted in plasma levels within the normal reference range within seven days.
 Patients not receiving supplements remained in the low or below the reference range.
 The significance of Vitamin C deficiency in these patients is illustrated by a study of 78 patients with 105 fractures of the mandible treated at HMC: those patients who had fracture complications (infection, malunion) had significantly lower serum Vitamin C concentration than those with good fracture outcomes.
 In addition, patients with ARDS have been shown to have high levels of oxidants and suppressed levels of antioxidants, such as Vitamin C and Vitamin E, in bronchoalveolar lavage (BAL) specimens.

-We hypothesize that plasma and tissue Vitamin C and E concentrations are significantly low in patients admitted to the intensive care units at HMC and that routine supplementation of Vitamin C and E will elevate levels.
-Elevated levels of these two potent antioxidants may well protect against oxidant-induced injury in these severely injured and stressed patients, and avoid the diffuse insult predisposing to ARDS and other organ dysfunction, and also to secondary nosocomial infections such as ventilator-associated pneumonia and wound infections.

-In a prospective observational study, all trauma admissions to the HMC surgical ICU had three grams of Vitamin C or 3,000 international units of Vitamin E, divided over three doses per day, started at the time of admission.
+We hypothesize that routine supplementation of Vitamin C and E will protect against oxidant-induced injury in severely injured and stressed patients, and avoid the diffuse insult predisposing to ARDS and other organ dysfunction, and also secondary nosocomial infections such as ventilator-associated pneumonia and wound infections.
+In a prospective observational study, all trauma admissions to the HMC surgical ICU had three grams of Vitamin C or 3,000 IU of Vitamin E, divided over three doses per day, started at the time of admission.
 Otherwise, care was standard and the populations were followed to determine the incidence of ARDS, duration in the ICU, mortality and infectious complications.
 In addition, we studied BAL samples for evidence of oxidant injury and cytokine production.

-The results show that the treatment with anti-oxidant supplementation on admission to the surgical ICU produced a 50% reduction in the evidence of oxidant injury in the BAL solution, along with a 50% reduction in the production of inflammatory mediators, while having no detrimental effect on the production of antibacterial mediators of the immune system.
+The results show that the treatment with antioxidant supplementation on admission to the surgical ICU produced a 50% reduction in evidence of oxidant injury in the BAL solution, along with a 50% reduction in the production of inflammatory mediators, while having no detrimental effect on the production of antibacterial mediators of the immune system.
 Concomitant with this decrease in intrapulmonary inflammatory response, there was a decrease by 50% in the incidence of ARDS and a significant decrease in length of stay and ventilator days in these critically ill patients.
 Concomitant with this decrease in development of ARDS and inflammation was a 50% reduction in mortality in the treated population.